starlord32/starlord32.github.io/_posts/2019-05-28-text-to-map-one.md

 ---
 layout: post
 title: Text to Map HW 11
-subtitle: How to retrieve text and values and arrange them with coordinates
+subtitle: How to retrieve text and values of two databases.
+Finding and merging coordinates.
 gh-repo: starlord32/starlord32.github.io
 gh-badge: [star, fork, follow]
 tags: [historian, python, codecademy, science, coordinates, qgis]
 comments: true
 ---

-**Example with BeautifulSoup**
+*Python Functions for retrieving data from two databases and matching values to create a Map*

+**Code example one to retrieve Placenames and TGN number with BeautifulSoup**

 ```
 from bs4 import BeautifulSoup